-Project-Based Research - Phlebotomy (PROBS1)
+Project-Based Research - Phlebotomy (PROBS1) Course #: 08950 Credits: 1 PEIMS #: 12701500 Grade: 12

 Phlebotomy is an independent study course taught on the campus of Cisco College, offered as a continuing education credit.
 This course usually meets three nights a week during the spring semester.
-Phlebotomy provides a general overview of techniques, procedures and issues pertaining to the proper collection of blood specimens for routine clinical laboratory testing in order to develop well-trained, proficient, and professional phlebotomists.
+Phlebotomy provides a general overview of techniques, procedures and issues pertaining to the proper collection of blood specimens for routine clinical laboratory testing to develop well-trained, proficient, and professional phlebotomists.
 Students will learn proper patient contact and procedures; phlebotomy techniques, procedures, and equipment; the anatomy and physiology of the circulatory system; and laboratory organization and measurement.
 Training includes 84 hours of classroom instruction and clinical hours determined by the successful completion of 100 combined vein puncture and finger/heel sticks for students to receive a National Phlebotomy certification.
 This course is only available at Holland Medical High.